brettminnie/zf2-documentation/docs/languages/en/modules/zend.input-filter.intro.rst

    ));

 The ``merge()`` method may be used on an InputFilterInterface in order to add two or more filters to each other, effectively allowing you to create chains of filters.
-This is especially useful in object hierarchies whereby we may a simple set of validation rules on the base object and build these up to more specific rules along the way.
+This is especially useful in object hierarchies whereby we may define a generic set of validation rules on the base object and build these up to more specific rules along the way.

 In the example below an InputFilter is built up for the name property as well as for the email property allowing them to be re-used elsewhere.
 When the ``isValid()`` method is called on the object, all of the merged filters are run against